-Although sleeping through the acute part of a Percocet withdrawal, might seem like a dream, it is an attainable reality.
-The Waismann Method® team has been providing rapid detox for those struggling with opioid use disorder for over two decades.
-This powerful treatment has proven to significantly increase the patient’s chances in achieving a complete opiate detox.
-Rapid detox not only reverses the opioid dependence quickly but also allows the patient to reach the emotional clarity for adequate mental health diagnosis.
+Although sleeping through the critical part of a Percocet withdrawal might seem like a dream, it is an attainable reality.
+The Waismann Method® team has provided rapid detox for those struggling with opioid use disorder for over two decades.
+This powerful treatment has proven to significantly increase the patient’s chances of achieving a complete opiate detox.
+Rapid detox reverses opioid dependence quickly and allows the patient to reach the emotional clarity for an adequate mental health diagnosis.

-A reputable rapid detox center admits patients to a private room of an accredited hospital, at least a day before rapid detox, for a comprehensive health evaluation.
+A reputable rapid detox center admits patients to a single room of an accredited hospital, at least a day before rapid detox, for a comprehensive health evaluation.
 The knowledge of a patient’s present health condition allows for a detailed and individualized treatment plan.
-Furthermore, this broad familiarity with the patients’ physiology, allows the treating physician to provide much safer and smoother detoxification, which directly reduces the risk of relapse.
+Furthermore, this broad familiarity with the patients’ physiology enables the treating physician to provide much safer and smoother detoxification, directly reducing the risk of relapse.
 Ensuring a higher level of safety and comfort during the detox process should be the rapid detox centers primary focus.

 Post Detox Care

 During the first few days post detox, the patient’s whole metabolism starts going through a significant adjustment period.
-This regulation period can be especially challenging.
-Specifically for those with additional health issues, those who have used the drug for a long time, or those who also suffer from anxiety.
+This regulation period can be incredibly challenging.
+Specifically for those with additional health issues, those who used the drug for a long time, or those suffering from anxiety.
 Also, the lack of endorphins causes people to become hypersensitive to any distressful situations.
-Having several physical and emotional post-detox symptoms together might elevate the level of anxiety to a level that is above what a family member or a loved one can or should handle.
-Therefore a recovery center with professional care around the clock is not just necessary, but crucial for the overall success and completion of the treatment.
+Having several physical and emotional post-detox symptoms together might elevate pressure to a level that is above what a family member or a loved one can or should handle.
+Therefore a recovery center with professional care around the clock is necessary and crucial for the overall success and completion of the treatment.